 Servicing Ocean City Maryland and surrounding areas.

-M. Dean Jenkinshas been in the private practice of Criminal Law for over 48 years.
+M. Dean Jenkins has been in the private practice of Criminal Law for over 48 years.
 He has represented individuals in many aspects in Criminal Law, helping them achieve the best possible results in matters of law.
-At The Law Offices of M. Dean Jenkins, P.A. we are committed to helping individuals with their Criminal Defense matters.
+At the Law Offices of Ayres, Jenkins, Gordy & Almand, P.A. we are committed to helping individuals with their Criminal Defense matters.

 M. Dean Jenkins has 48 years of experience in defending criminal traffic charges, including driving under the influence of alcohol or drugs and driving while suspended or revoked.
 Defense of such allegations requires an intimate knowledge of the Maryland Transportation Code.
 In additional to defending traffic cases in criminal Court, M. Dean Jenkins has years of experience in representing clients in Administrative hearings where the Maryland Motor Vehicle Administration is seeking to suspend or revoke the person's driver license or privilege.
 This includes allegations of refusal to take a breath or blood test, or failing a breath or blood test.
 Some individuals require a commercial driver license in order to maintain employment and knowledge of the Commercial Driver License Act is critical.
 Refusal to submit to a blood or breath test, or conviction and even probation before judgment for driving under the influence of drugs or alcohol will result in the disqualification of a commercial driver license.